greg-randall/genny/README.md

-# Text-to-Speech Converter
+# Genny: Audiobook Generator

-This repository contains a Python script that converts text files to speech audio files.
+This repository contains a Python script that converts text files to audiobooks.
 It splits the input text file into smaller chunks and processes each chunk using text-to-speech services.
 You can choose between a free TTS service and OpenAI's TTS API.

 ## Features

-- Splits large text files into manageable chunks.
+- Splits large text files into chunks small enough to ship off to TTS services.
+- Verifies that chunking does not alter the text content.
 - Converts text chunks to speech using either a free TTS service or OpenAI's TTS API.
 - Supports parallel processing with multiple threads.
-- Verifies that chunking does not alter the text content.

 ## Requirements